Chapter 4: Income statements

 A company’s profit is simply its income less its costs.
 There are lots of different ways of measuring profits.
 I will explain what each of these mean in this chapter.

 How much profit does a company make?
-This is probably the first thing an investor will look for when they are thinking of investing in a company.
-A company’s profit history and more importantly the prospects for its future profits are key determinants of whether a share becomes a decent investment prospect or not.
+This is probably the first thing an investor will look for when they are thinking of buying shares in a company.
+A company’s profit history and more importantly the prospects for its future profits form a major part of the decision-making process as to whether a share is a decent investment prospect or not.

 SharePad will give you a company’s income statement which will allow you to study its profit history over a long time period.
-For example, in SharePad you can look at Tesco’s income statement as far back as 1986!
+For example, in SharePad you can look at Howden Joinery’s income statement as far back as 1989 if you wanted to.

-The income statement shows a breakdown of company’s income less its costs for a period of time – most often a year.
+The income statement shows a breakdown of a company’s income minus its costs for a period of time – most often a year.
 It shows you how a company’s income was made during the year.

 An income statement is put together using an accounting principle known as accruals or matching.
 What this means in practice is that costs are matched against the income that they generate and are recorded.
 It does not matter whether the recorded income or cost caused cash to come into or out of the business.
 As I’ve just mentioned, this point will become more important later on when we discuss cash flow.